tinymce/tinymce-docs/_includes/integrations/react-tech-ref.md

 #### `initialValue`

 The initial HTML content of the editor.
-This will reset the editor undo state and cursor when changed.
+This will reset the editor undo state and the cursor position when changed.

 This may be set either before the editor loads, or soon afterwards by an asynchronous process.